digimarc-corp/whalerator/docker-readme.md

 - Image build history browser
 - Image filesystem browser
 - Edit functions; delete tags, images, or whole repositories (with appropriate permissions)
-- Configured defaults and/or restrictions for remote registry
+- ~~Configured defaults and/or restrictions for remote registry~~
 - In-image linking; allow relative links in markdown to reference other content within an image
+- Error handling, esp. auth failures